whitwort/biol297/content/index.md

 ---
 title:  Welcome to Bio 297!
-description:  "Welcome to the main course website for Bioinformatics and Computational Biology.
-Please use our [sakai site](https://sakai.wlu.edu/portal/site/2015_16_FALL-BIOL_297_01) to access the syllabus and submit assignments."
+description:  "Welcome to the main course website for *Bioinformatics and Computational Biology*.
+Please use our [sakai site](https://sakai.wlu.edu/portal/site/2015_16_FALL-BIOL_297_01) to access the syllabus, assigned readings, and submit assignments."
 output_formats:
   page:
     render: